Do Diet Sodas Cause Obesity?

 To deal with the hunger and crash, diet soda drinkers eat more calories, totally defeating the reason many drank diet soda to begin with.
 In a study called, "Diet-Beverage Consumption and Caloric Intake Among US Adults, Overall and by Body Weight" published in the American Journal of Public Health, researchers found that overweight diet soda drinkers consumed an extra 88 calories a day and obese diet soda drinkers consumed an extra 194 calories a day.

 Fix it by eating a little something every time you drink a diet soda.
 The same things you eat to avoid a binge are appropriate.
 Your brain gets the pleasurable taste and your body gets the calories it craves.

 BUT, if drinking diet soda causes you to have cravings, don't drink it!
 Water is a perfectly healthy and viable alternative whenever you're thirsty.

 Drinking diet soda alone will not cause obesity.
 But using diet soda as a guilt shield to avoid hunger pains or without a light snack for nutrition may lead to overeating.
 Don't hide behind the diet drink; confront and control the calories.

 Non Nutritive Sweeteners (sweeteners without calories) may be tricking our bodies into thinking "sweet" doesn't give calories.

 According to recent research covered by Examine.com.

-This is exactly what we've been saying since 2010.
-It's why we recommend no calorie sweeteners as a way to reduce calories in regular meals, but not to be used alone.
+This is precisely what we've been saying since 2010.
+It's why we recommend no-calorie sweeteners as a way to reduce calories in regular meals, but not to be used alone.

 You can read their article here: http://examine.com/nutrition/is-it-time-to-sound-the-alarm-on-artificial-sweeteners/